 Gábor’s AI policy for advanced applied metrics classes and projects

-• This is a policy is written for my advanced classes: Applied Economics with Sports Data, Data Analysis 3 Prediction and ML.
+- This is a policy is written for my advanced classes: Applied Economics with Sports Data, Data Analysis 3 Prediction and ML.
 Data Analysis 4 Causal Analysis.

-AI policy: Enjoy “AI” with moderation
+Big picture: Enjoy “AI” with moderation

 This policy is aimed at more advanced classes and assume that you already have core coding and statistics/econometrics skills.
 The abundance of AI means that the process of doing data analysis projects has changed, and these tools are becoming essential help.

 However, you should use my courses to develop skills in understanding applied economics and data analysis, master econometric methods and get experience working with data.
 You will learn how to think about connecting ideas, methods and find appropriate data to test them.
+This will help you interact with AI, and evaluate what it returns.

 You are responsible for all aspects of your work.
 AI is like advanced search, it’s helpful but use it as an input.
 You must carefully check and debug any input from AI.